Trinity: First Point of Contact

 The “love story” between the divine groom and bride, is a highly discussed topic in kabbalistic literature.
 Bringing them together is symbolic of correcting the separation between our physical world (connected to the bride) and all spiritual reality beyond our world (relating to the groom).

 This theme is also at the core of the Matrix trilogy, represented by the relationship between Neo and Trinity.
 In Matrix terms, this will eventually amount to doing away with the false reality of the Matrix and returning to a peaceful existence.

 There are steps along this chain of events, however, including a necessary and much larger-scale “awakening from below” on the part of the people, that we will see in the fourth Matrix movie.

 Trinity’s response to Neo’s “searching,” is a concept called, “bringing close the distant ones.”
 (Kiruv Rechokim).
 The idea is that when we seek something in truth, that truth will reward our sincerity with what we need to advance.
 It could be a book, conversation, a dream, even a ‘chance’ meeting with someone helpful.

 “The answer is out there, Neo.
 It’s looking for you.
 And it will find you, if you want it to.”

+This is the first stage.
 Because Neo responds positively to the situation he finds himself in, he is enabled to take the next step on the “Path of the One.”
-He next meets Morpheus, functioning at the connective emanation of Yesod/Foundation.
+He will merit meeting Morpheus, functioning at the connective emanation of Yesod/Foundation.

 A Reminder About the Attributes